vormkracht10/filament-mails/README.md

 }
 ```

+For setting up the webhooks to register mail events, please look into the README of [Laravel Mails](https://github.com/vormkracht10/laravel-mails), the underlying package that powers this package.

 ### Configuration

 Sometimes you want to customize the resource, like configuring which users or roles may access the resource.
 You can do this by overriding the `MailResource` or `EventResource` classes in the `filament-mails` config file.
 Make sure your custom resource extends the original resource.